briansimiyuj/doctor-appointment-app/README.md

       c.
 Style slots differently based on their status (green for available, yellow for booked, gray for break)

   6. Add time to selected element
+  7. Create a button to save the schedule